 Style the party by incorporating themed decorations and party supplies that will make a splash without taking a big bite out of the budget.
 Here are some of my favorite pool party themes...

-- Beach/Surfer - Make waves with cute and beachy votive candles and tabletop accents that will elevate your pool party from an ordinary gathering.
-Add surfer-rock selections to the party music playlist to give off those good vibes.
+- Beach/Surfer - Make waves with cute and beachy tabletop accents & surfer supplies that will elevate your pool party from an ordinary gathering.
+Add Carolina shag selections to the party music playlist to give off those good vibrations.

 - Luau - Whisk away to the tropics by incorporating fruity flavors and aromas into the party palate while dancing the hula under flickering tiki torchlight.

-- Nautical - Anchors away with bold stripe patterns and nautical motifs scattered in unassuming places like porch pillows and side tables.
+- Nautical - Anchors aweigh with bold stripe patterns and nautical motifs scattered in unassuming places like porch pillows and side tables.

 - Pink Flamingo - Have your yard properly “flocked” 24 hours before the party for classic retro-inspired fun, and personalize pink flamingo sunglasses as a cute party favor.